 And when the vaccine will be ready for distribution, Indian companies with expertise and capabilities in manufacturing and vaccine delivery will step up to the plate and play an important role in public health outreach across the world, including in Africa and Latin America.- Taranjit Singh Sandhu, India’s Ambassador.

-The India-US collaboration in health is only one example of the range and depth of the partnership, the ambassador said.
+The ambassador said that the India-US collaboration in health is only one example of the partnership’s range and depth.

 “Already, we are witnessing a renewed interest in India from US digital and innovation giants in the last three months, more than USD 40 billion has been pledged as investments that will spur economic growth and create jobs in both countries, leveraging our complementarities for mutual benefit,” he wrote.